OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/svn.md

 * `Debug`:=Debug level, leave the default `remote`.
 * `username`:= Webservice user name, leave the default value `admin`
 * `password`:= Password for above.
-* `commitOnConnectionFailure`:= True, if it makes SCM working even in the absence of OpsHub Integration Manager server, otherwise False.
+* `commitOnConnectionFailure`:= True, if it makes SCM working even in the absence of <code class="expression">space.vars.SITENAME</code> server, otherwise False.
 * `repositoryId`:= Display Name of the system given during System Configuration.

 ## Creating the Hook